Explore bullish chart patterns that signal potential price increases, helping traders make informed decisions and improve trading strategies.

 Pattern Types: Reversal and Continuation

-Bullish patterns are divided into two main categories, each offering unique insights into market trends:
+Bullish patterns are divided into two main categories, each offering unique insights into market trends.

 Reversal Patterns

 These patterns suggest a downtrend is ending and an upward move is beginning.
 A classic example is the double bottom pattern [1][3].
+Reversals tend to work best when the broader market sentiment also shifts, so monitoring index futures or sector ETFs can add context.

 Continuation Patterns

 These formations signal a brief pause in an ongoing uptrend.
 The ascending triangle is a well-known example of this type [1][3].
+Continuations often allow traders to pyramid into a position by adding size on each breakout.

 Accurate identification of trendlines, support levels, and resistance levels is critical for assessing the reliability of these patterns [1][3].
+Traders frequently validate pattern boundaries by observing how many times price “touches” a level without breaking through.

 Common Bullish Patterns